Shelter Dog Meal Donation Count:

 A Combined Approach

-Dr. Levy, obviously, believes in the power of combing any knowledge we have to give pets the best treatment possible.
+Dr. Levy, obviously, believes in the power of combining all our knowledge to give pets the best treatment possible.

 “Complementary medicine combines techniques of Western diagnostics, pharmacological and surgical intervention, as well as technological advances; with the humanistic approach associated with various alternative modalities such as acupuncture, homeopathy, herbology, chiropractic, and energy work.
 Integrating various modalities based on patient needs is the way to go,” Dr. Levy explains.

-Trupanion® pet insurance has seen an increase in holistic treatment among pets, everything from Inflammatory Bowel Disease to lameness.
-In fact, they have added a Recovery and Complementary Care Rider which covers physical therapy, acupuncture, hydrotherapy, chiropractic, behavioral modification, and therapy, homeopathy, and naturopathy.
+Trupanion® pet insurance has seen an increase in holistic treatment among pets, covering everything from Inflammatory Bowel Disease to lameness.
+In fact, they have added a Recovery and Complementary Care Rider that covers physical therapy, acupuncture, hydrotherapy, chiropractic, behavioral modification, therapy, homeopathy, and naturopathy.

 “We see a balance of both and cover treatments in both categories,” says Dr. Denise Petryk, DVM and Director of Veterinary Services at Trupanion.
 “Holistic care isn’t necessarily a replacement for ‘traditional’ care—they often complement each other.
-The recent emphasis of holistic veterinary care in western society has only provided more options for pet owners across North America.”
+The recent emphasis on holistic veterinary care in Western society has only provided more options for pet owners across North America.”

 So who wins?
-Our pets and we do.
+Our pets, and we do.
 Why?
 Because it amounts to choices and chances.
-The more choices may mean the better our chances are to keeping our pets healthier and living longer than every before.
+The more choices may mean, the better our chances are of keeping our pets healthier and living longer than ever before.

 Recent Articles